msales/kage/README.md

 ## HTTP Endpoints

-Kage has an optional http server that can be enabled with the `--addr` configuration.
+Kage has an optional http server that can be enabled with the `--server` configuration.
 This allows health checking as well as fetching broker and consumer group information.
 The endpoints are as follows:

 #### GET /health